ilya-lesikov/gke-demo/README.md

-> Demonstration of advanced CI/CD and cloud automation for microservices, done with GCP/GKE
+> Demonstration of complete, fully-featured CI/CD and cloud automation for microservices, done with GCP/GKE

 ## Features <a name="features"/>